 • Longest place name

 Named Taumata-whaka-tangihanga-koauau-o-Tamatea-turi-pukaka-pikimaunga-horonuku-pokai-whenua-kitana-tahu, the hilltop behind the sign has the world’s longest place name.
 It translates to ‘The hilltop where Tamatea with big knees, conqueror of mountains, eater of land, traveller over land and sea, played his koauau to his beloved.’
-It is the world’s longest place name.
-It is located near Porangahau.
+Located near Porangahau, it is the world’s longest place name.

 • Golf at one of the country’s best courses